adamadair/euler/problem_040/problem40.md

 d1 × d10 × d100 × d1000 × d10000 × d100000 × d1000000
 ## Solution Notes
 Written in C#, this is my approach:

 1. Make a big decimal string by concatenating the first million integers together.
 This takes some time.
 2. Then search the string for the 7 requested digits.
-3. Multiply the digits
+3. Multiply the digits.
-4. write it;
+4. write it.